January 7, 2020

 Boating in Boothbay

-With a deep harbor that’s easy to access and offers plenty of anchoring and maneuvering room, Boothbay has long been one of the East Coast’s premiere boating destinations.
+With a deep, protected harbor that’s easy to access and offers plenty of anchoring and maneuvering room, Boothbay has long been one of the East Coast’s premiere boating destinations.
 The beautiful natural surroundings and web of adjoining waterways only add to the experience.
 By Ken Textor; Photography by Tom Richardson

 Boater’s Base Camp